vamsibanda/forex-rl-challenge/README.md

 ![](weekly_return.png)

-# How you can get rich out of this?
+# How you can benefit from this?
 If you obtain successful results and you want to use your RL model for live-trading,

 you can contact me for subscribing to a real-time feed of the environment summary.